 The way I see it, there are two sides to this coin.

 …but you happened to have the misfortune of a blemish appearing just above your brow or on your cheekbone.
 Something.
-Something, “bad,” something not aesthetically pleasing that would potentially (well, definitely, with as nasty as people can be) distract and draw negative attention from your awesome eye look.
+Something, “bad,” something not aesthetically pleasing that would potentially distract and draw focus attention from your awesome eye look.
 Concealer can only get you so far with it, and in a close-up shot to show the detail of your wing, there’s no hiding it by hand.

 Also, if you do a look but in your photography the colors aren’t ringing true-to-real-life in the image – maybe you have a cerulean that’s pulling cobalt, I don’t know.
 Maybe it was an issue with the light, maybe it’s just a hard color to capture.
 I also think it is acceptable to attempt to restore color to what it looks like in real life, though I do think it would be wise to leave a note on a photo retouched this way mentioning that.

 On the other hand…

 Maybe you are someone who is, “selling,” their makeup skills (artists, people making tutorials, etc).
 In that case, isn’t appropriate “fix,” your mistakes with Photoshop or other image editing.
 If your eyeliner or lipstick application is jumpy, you should fix or redo it with your hands and brushes…not with a mouse.

 Did you do a a shoddy job blending your foundation when the photo is a skin-focus photo?
 Try again; it is not appropriate to slap a little Gaussian Blur on there to help you out.
 If you aren’t satisfied with the job you did, you need to do it over.
 Or, if you picked the wrong color foundation – it isn’t cool wave your magical Photoshop wand so it matches.